Menu

 Air Washer

-An air washer is a device that sprays water vapors in the air to freshen up, humidifyBefore purchasing any HVAC system, you should determine your desired system according to the intended space dimensions, budget, needs, etc., so you’ll need a technical guide for the best selection.
-An air washer is a device that sprays water vapors in the air to freshen up, humidify, and sometimes cool the air.
+An air washer is a device that sprays water vapor through the air to freshen up and humidify.
+Before purchasing any HVAC system, you should determine the most compatible system according to the intended space dimensions, budget, needs, etc., so you’ll need a technical guide for the best selection.
+An air washer is a device that sprays water vapor in the air to freshen up, humidify, and sometimes cool the air.
 Air washers can be used as an independent device or as part of another air conditioning unit.

 There are two main types of air washers, apartment and industrial, which are offered in horizontal, vertical, front spray, and face-up models, equipped with or without a heating coil.
-They can be used in most cities of Iran and the Middle East that have dry weather in summer (relative air humidity is less than 40% to 45%).
+They can be used in most cities of the Middle East that have dry weather in summer (relative air humidity is less than 40% to 45%).

 Air Washer Applications